kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ## Proposal

-The 1.36 revision, as detailed in the KEP-5832 and [^4], addresses feedback regarding the ambiguity of the original "monolithic" Workload.
-By decoupling policy (Workload) from runtime grouping (PodGroup), we improve clarity, scalability and lifecycle management.
+The 1.36 revision, as detailed in the KEP-5832 [^KEP-5832] and the original design [^4], addresses feedback regarding the ambiguity of the original "monolithic" Workload.
+By decoupling policy (Workload) from runtime grouping (PodGroup) , we improve clarity,  scalability and lifecycle management.
 This approach also provides a more readable and intuitive structure for complex workloads like JobSet and LeaderWorkerSet.

 To ensure long-term API quality, the Workload API remains in Alpha for the 1.36 cycle.
 This allows for the finalization of the decoupled model and ensures that the graduated Beta API will be clean and free of transitional